-Not only will you gain insight from the content, but you’ll meet a lot of people who work in HR software every day, whether it be vendors, consultants, advisors or other thought leaders.
+Not only will you gain insight from the content, but you’ll also meet many people who work in HR software every day, whether it be vendors, consultants, advisors, or other thought leaders.

-You’ll also network with buyers like you and to share ideas and challenges.
+You’ll also network with buyers like you and share ideas and challenges”.

-“Technology is so important when choosing a long-term benefits administration provider, but it is secondary, and only as good as the team that is accountable for the configuration, support and delivery.
+“Technology is so important when choosing a long-term benefits administration provider, but it is secondary and only as good as the team accountable for the configuration, support, and delivery.

-Look for a partner that is easily referenceable and offers a ‘benefits-wise’ team with a highly trained, low-turnover staff that can address the most complex benefits issues and advise on best practices, providing unique solutions to the challenges.
+Look for an easily referenceable partner that offers a “benefits-wise” team with a highly trained, low-turnover staff that can address the most complex benefits issues and advise on best practices, providing unique solutions to the challenges.

-Always hire a partner for the culture and accountability that they bring to the solution”.
+Always hire a partner for the culture and accountability they bring to the solution”.

 “Selecting a new HR software provider requires many internal resources such as HR, Benefits, Payroll, IT, and identifying executive support.

-This person will ‘own’ the project and oversee the various client resources to ensure client deliverables and decisions are meeting deadlines.
-The organization’s team will remain engaged in the project, but it may benefit busy teams if a dedicated resource is doing the heavy lifting.
+This person will “own” the project and oversee the various client resources to ensure client deliverables and decisions are meeting deadlines.
+The organization’s team will remain engaged in the project, but it may benefit busy teams if a dedicated resource does the heavy lifting.